WHAT TO BRING

 - If you have one, bring it.
 It is a good idea to share your cell phone number with the hike leader.
 Being able to communicate before the hike on rainy days and fire danger days or if separated can be helpful.

 - A map, like the 10th edition of the Olmsted map of the Mt.
-Tamalpais area hiking trials, and/or a guide book such as “Tamalpais Trails” by Barry Spitz, are excellent ways to increase your familiarity with the beautiful Mt.
-Tam area.
-A guided hike is a good time to practice hands-on use of the trail map and navigation devices, although you can depend on the hike leader to lead the way.
+Tamalpais area hiking trials, and/or a guide book such as “Tamalpais Trails” by Barry Spitz, are excellent ways to increase your familiarity with Mt.
+Tam trails.
+A guided hike is a good time to practice hands-on use of the trail map and navigation devices, although you can depend on the hike docent to lead the way.